Note: Most section headers on this page are also links to major topic pages.

 select small-area data with centroids falling within the specified circular areas and aggregate that data to create summary results.

 - CAPS Version 10C Works with block level data from the 2010 census.
-(Very basic demographics only, but data are reliable).
+Very basic demographics only.

 - CAPS - ACS Version.
 Works with the latest available 5-year period estimates data from the American Community Survey.
-Rich source of data (income, poverty, education, etc.) but uses tract level data which can sometimes have signficant sampling error.
+Rich source of data (income, poverty, education, etc.) but uses tract or block group level data which can sometimes have significant sampling error (for smaller radii).

 - Classic CAPS.
 This is the version that works with the long form data from the 2000 decennial census.
 The obvious problem is that the data are not current.